To transfer files to Compute Engine VM instances, different options are available depending on your workstation OS and the target VM instance OS.

 Transfer files using the Google Cloud CLI

-The following example copies a file from your workstation to the home directory of the VM.
+The following example copies a file from your workstation to the home directory of the VM:

-gcloud compute scp LOCAL_FILE_PATH VM_NAME:~
+gcloud compute scp LOCAL_FILE_PATH VM_NAME:REMOTE_DIR

 Replace the following: